Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Fan of event loading screens in mobile games.md

 ![](https://www.gamigion.com/wp-content/uploads/2025/10/Fan-of-event-loading-screens-in-mobile-games.jpg)

-###### 🚀 Always been a fan of event loading screens in mobile games.
+###### ðŸš€ Always been a fan ofÂ event loading screensÂ in mobile games.

 What I love about these:
-✅ Players are immediately aware an event or collab is live — no need to dig through menus
+âœ… Players areÂ immediatelyÂ aware an event or collab is live â€” no need to dig through menus
-✅ Builds hype before you even start playing
+âœ… Builds hype before you even start playing
-✅ Great branding opportunity to showcase IP partnerships or limited-time themes
+âœ… Great branding opportunity to showcase IP partnerships or limited-time themes

-It’s such a simple design choice, but it sets the tone and drives curiosity right from the loading screen.
+Itâ€™s such a simple design choice, but it sets the tone and drives curiosity right from the loading screen.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)